 The Articles of Association of SHL provide that the Board may delegate any or all of its powers to committees of the Board as it deems appropriate, subject to the provisions of the Israeli Companies Law.
 Any committee so formed shall, in the exercise of the powers so delegated, conform to any regulations imposed on it by the Board.
 The meetings and proceedings of any such committee are, mutatis mutandis, governed by the provisions contained in the Articles of Association for regulating the meetings of the Board, so far as not superseded by any regulations adopted by the Board of Directors.
 Any such committee authorized to execute the powers of the Board shall include at least one (1) Independent (external) Director.
 In addition, all members of our Audit Committee are required to satisfy special independence requirements for members of audit committees under Nasdaq regulations and U.S. securities laws.
-A committee authorized to execute the powers are limited to providing recommendations to the Board may be comprised of non-members.
+A committee authorized to execute the powers of the Board may only be comprised of members of the Board.
+A committee whose powers are limited to providing recommendations to the Board may be comprised of non-members.